 (b) Prior to closing, the public body and the OST must receive from the MA a letter stating that the MA:

-(B) has reviewed the assumptions included in the Refunding Plan; and
+(B) Has reviewed the assumptions included in the Refunding Plan; and

-(C) has provided a recommendation on the desirability or undesirability of completing the Refunding Plan and the reasons therefor.
+(C) Has provided a recommendation on the desirability or undesirability of completing the Refunding Plan and the reasons therefor.
 Forward current Refunding Plans must also include a description of the suitability of the public body for conducting a forward current refunding and an estimate in basis points of the premium paid to execute the forward refunding.

 (3) OST Approval Procedure.

 (a) Preliminary Approval.
-If the items in subsections (1)(a) through (1)(g) of this rule are completed and submitted to OST, then OST will notify the public body of OST’s preliminary approval and state its intention to issue a final approval conditioned upon receipt and approval of items in subsections (1)(h) through (1)(p) of this rule;
+If the items in subsections (1)(a) through (1)(e) of this rule are completed and submitted to OST, then OST will notify the public body of OST’s preliminary approval and state its intention to issue a final approval conditioned upon receipt and approval of items in subsections (1)(h) through (1)(p) of this rule;

 (b) Preliminary Refunding Plans should be submitted to OST sufficiently in advance to allow 10 working days for review.
 The 10-day review period begins the working day after all items (1)(a) through (1)(g) of this rule and the application fee identified in OAR 170-061-0015 have been received;